-Intensive Outpatient (IOP) Eating Disorders Treatment
+Intensive Outpatient Program (IOP) Eating Disorders Treatment

 Residential Eating Disorders Treatment

-These treatment programs are usually very structured, offering a type of setting that allows a man or woman to focus solely on physical and psychological healing.
-Everything needed is provided in one central location.
+These treatment programs are usually very structured, offering a setting that allows you to focus solely on physical and psychological healing.
+In addition, everything needed is provided in one central location.

-Inpatient/Hospital Treatment Eating Disorder Treatment
+Inpatient/Hospital Eating Disorder Treatment

-This level of treatment offers continuum of care 24 hours a day in a hospital setting.
-The primary focus of this level of care if medical stabilization and interruption of weight loss, with typical stays of less than three weeks.
+This level of treatment offers a continuum of care 24 hours a day in a hospital setting.
+The primary focus of this level of care is medical stabilization and interruption of weight loss, with typical stays of less than three weeks.

 Additional Treatment Resources

-Support groups that meet on a weekly or bi-monthly basis are great ways to stay connected to other individuals who are able to empathize and help with accountability.
-Self-help tools include journal-keeping, meal plan templates, or online recovery support.
+Support groups that meet weekly or bimonthly are great ways to stay connected to other individuals who can empathize and help with accountability.
+Self-help tools include journal-keeping, meal plan templates, and online recovery support.

 Major Types of Therapies for Eating Disorders

-Cognitive Behavioral Therapy (CBT)
+- Cognitive Behavioral Therapy (CBT)

-Medical Nutrition Therapy
+- Medical Nutrition Therapy (MNT)

-Dialectical Behavioral Therapy (DBT)
+- Dialectical Behavior Therapy (DBT)

-Acceptance and Commitment Therapy (ACT)
+- Acceptance & Commitment Therapy (ACT)

-Dance Movement Therapy
+- Dance Movement Therapy

-Exposure and Response Prevention Therapy (ERP)
+- Exposure & Response Prevention Therapy (ERP)

-Interpersonal Psychotherapy (IPT)
+- Interpersonal Psychotherapy (IPT)

-The Maudsley Method
+- The Maudsley Method

 Articles for Eating Disorders

-- Benefits of Yoga for Eating Disorder Recovery – Yoga is a therapeutic practice that can complement the recovery process from an eating disorder.
-Practicing yoga can reap many benefits for the eating disorder sufferer, including physical healing, improved body image, and greater awareness of one’s feelings and emotions.
+- Benefits of Yoga for Eating Disorder Recovery: Yoga is a therapeutic practice that can complement the recovery process from an eating disorder.
+Practicing yoga can reap many benefits for the person with an eating disorder, including physical healing, improved body image, and greater awareness of one’s feelings and emotions.

-- Eye Movement Desensitization and Reprocessing (EMDR) in Eating Disorder Treatment – EMDR sessions are not scary.
-At first, the therapist will do a lot of history taking and tell you all about the process.
+- Eye Movement Desensitization and Reprocessing (EMDR) in Eating Disorder Treatment: EMDR sessions are not scary.
+At first, the therapist will do a lot of history-taking and tell you all about the process.